Markets, still unsettled, lurch between gains and losses

-Stocks were lurching higher and lower in the early going on Wall Street Friday as markets remain unsettled a day after a wide sell-off brought on by a surprisingly high and troubling reading on inflation.
+Stocks were lurching higher and lower on Wall Street Friday as markets remain unsettled a day after a wide sell-off brought on by a surprisingly high reading on inflation.

-The S&P 500 bounced between gains and losses several times in the first hour of trading, and was back to the breakeven level at mid-morning.
+The S&P 500 bounced between gains and losses several times in early trading, and was down 0.3% by the afternoon.

 The bond market stabilized after yields soared a day earlier in response to a government report that consumer prices in January made their biggest climb in 40 years.

-The yield on the 10-year Treasury, a benchmark for mortgage rates, slipped to 2.02%.
+The yield on the 10-year Treasury, a benchmark for mortgage rates, edged higher to 2.05%.
 A day earlier, that yield rose sharply and traded above 2% for the first time since 2019, according to Tradeweb.

+Smaller company stocks fared better than the rest of the market.
+The Russell 2000 rose 0.5%.

-Major indexes are barely holding on to weekly gains after the sharp slump on Thursday following a discouraging report on inflation.
+Major indexes are heading for a mixed finish for the week.
+They either gave up all or most of their weekly gains after the sharp slump on Thursday following a discouraging report on inflation.

 The broader market had been gaining ground earlier in the week, but the latest inflation report prompted a bout of selling that erased most of the week's gains.
 Investors are worried about the impact from the Federal Reserve's plan to raise interest rates to fight rising inflation.
 Such moves to raise interest rates could rein in inflation, but they would also put downward pressure on all kinds of investments.